Questions and

 with separating air and producing purified products plus many other costs

 which are avoided with an onsite gas supply.
-While you do not see these additional costs as line items in your invoices, they are,
+While you do not see these additional costs as line items in your

-Someone (ultimately, you) must pay for:
+Someone (ultimately, you) must pay for these costs associated with purchasing gases as liquids:

-When you consider all the costs, inefficiencies and losses that are avoided when you arrange to have the products you need made on site as gases for in-plant pipeline delivery to usage points, it is not hard to see why on-site production and pipeline distribution of nitrogen, oxygen and argon can result in significant savings compared to using vaporized liquid products.
+When you consider all the costs, inefficiencies and losses that are avoided when you switch from buying liquid products on an ongoing basis and arrange to have the products you need made at your site as gases - it is not hard to see why you can realize significant savings with UCG on-site production and pipeline distribution arrangements.
+On-site produced gaseous products are immediately delivered, through your in-plant pipeline, to your usage points.
 Switching from vaporized liquid to on-site gas generation does not eliminate the need for a liquid storage and vaporization system.
-Liquid vaporization may be used to supplement on-site gas production when demand suddenly increases, and during plant maintenance shutdowns.
-However, with a gas production plant on your site, the amount of liquid consumed to back up or supplement on site gas production will be only a small fraction of the amount that would be consumed if vaporized liquid was being used to meet the entire demand for nitrogen or oxygen. |
+Liquid storage and vaporization systems will continue to be used to supplement on-site gas production when demand suddenly increases, and to replace on-site produced product during maintenance shutdowns of the production unit.
+However, the number of tanks needed for backup may be fewer than the number used to support continuous demand.
+With a cryogenic gas production plant on your site, the amount of liquid consumed to back up or supplement on site gas production will be only a small fraction of the volume which would be purchased if vaporized liquid was used to meet the entire demand for nitrogen or oxygen.
+In many cases, the onsite production unit can be designed and operated to co-produce the small amount of liquid needed for meeting demand peaks and replace liquid lost to evaporation due to heat leak into the storage tank. |

-| When Will On-site-produced Gas be the Most Attractive Supply Option? |
+When Will On-site Generation of Nitrogen / Oxygen be the Most Attractive Supply Option? |

 |